Team AckoNov 17, 2023

 Frequent dental check-ups are required to ensure optimal dental health.
 However, not everyone is motivated to visit the dentist regularly.
 Perhaps, knowing that certain dental care expenses are covered by a Dental Care Insurance Plan might propel people toward regular dental check-ups and better dental health.

 The dental insurance eligibility will depend upon the available/chosen insurance cover.
 If it’s an individual policy, the minimum age eligibility is 18 years and above, and the upper limit is 65 years.
-To include children in a family policy, their age eligibility is 90 days.
+To include children in Family health insurance plans, their age eligibility is 90 days.
 Note that this criterion is meant as an overview; actual details might vary from policy to policy and insurer to insurer.

 As dental insurance is not a standard cover, the exact inclusions will depend upon your policy.
 Here’s an overview of what is usually covered in dental insurance.
 For specific details, it’s suggested to check your health insurance policy wordings.